mantidproject/mantid/docs/source/algorithms/IndirectILLReduction-v1.rst

     Reduced workspace has 18 spectra
     Reduced workspace has 1024 bins
-    Reduced left workspace has 1024 bins
-    Reduced right workspace has 1024 bins

 **Example - IndirectILLReduction : single run with handler**

 .. testcode:: ExIndirectILLReductionSingleRun

-    result = IndirectILLReduction(Run='146190.nxs')
+    out = IndirectILLReduction(Run='146190.nxs')
-    print "result is now a tuple of %d workspaces" % len(result) print "the first of which is the reduced one, called %s" % result[0].getName() print "the second is the left wing, called %s" % result[1].getName() print "the third is the right wing, called %s" % result[2].getName()
+    print "out is now a reference to workspace, which is called %s" % out.getName()

 Output:

 .. testoutput:: ExIndirectILLReductionSingleRun

-    result is now a tuple of 3 workspaces the first of which is the reduced one, called 146190_result the second is the left wing, called 146190_left the third is the right wing, called 146190_right
+    out is now a reference to workspace, which is called 146190_out

 **Example - IndirectILLReduction : multiple runs**

 .. testcode:: ExIndirectILLReductionMultipleRun

     result = IndirectILLReduction(Run='146190:146191.nxs',UnmirrorOption=3)
-    print "result is now a tuple of %d %s" % (len(result),type(result[0])) print "first item in the tuple is the reduced workspace group called %s" % result[0].getName() print "it contains %d workspaces one for each run" % result[0].size() print "first workspace is %s corresponding to run %i" % (result[0].getItem(0).getName(),result[0].getItem(0).getRunNumber()) print "second item in the tuple is the left workspace group called %s" % result[1].getName() print "third item in the tuple is the left workspace group called %s" % result[2].getName()
+    print "result is now the reduced workspace group called %s" % result.getName() print "it contains %d workspaces, one for each run" % result.size() print "first workspace is %s corresponding to run %i" % (result.getItem(0).getName(),result.getItem(0).getRunNumber())

 Output:

 .. testoutput:: ExIndirectILLReductionMultipleRun

-    result is now a tuple of 3 <class 'mantid.api._api.WorkspaceGroup'>
-    first item in the tuple is the reduced workspace group called result it contains 2 workspaces one for each run first workspace is 146190_result corresponding to run 146190 second item in the tuple is the left workspace group called result_left third item in the tuple is the left workspace group called result_right
+    result is now the reduced workspace group called result it contains 2 workspaces, one for each run first workspace is 146190_result corresponding to run 146190

 .. categories::